Azure/azure-functions-sql-extension/README.md

     ```sql
     ALTER TABLE dbo.Employees
-    ENABLE CHANGE_TRACKING
+    ENABLE CHANGE_TRACKING;
-    WITH (TRACK_COLUMNS_UPDATED = ON)
     ```

-    The `TRACK_COLUMNS_UPDATED` option lets the SQL server to store information about which table columns were updated.
-At present, the trigger binding does not use of this information, though that functionality can be added in future.
     For more information, please refer to the documentation [here](https://docs.microsoft.com/sql/relational-databases/track-changes/enable-and-disable-change-tracking-sql-server#enable-change-tracking-for-a-table).
 The trigger needs to have read access on the table being monitored for changes as well as to the change tracking system tables.
 It also needs write access to an `az_func` schema within the database, where it will create additional worker tables to store the trigger states and leases.
 Each function trigger will thus have an associated change tracking table and worker table.

 #### Trigger Samples
 The trigger binding takes two [arguments](https://github.com/Azure/azure-functions-sql-extension/blob/main/src/TriggerBinding/SqlTriggerAttribute.cs)